ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 The encoding string MUST have the value: "json".

-Alternatively, the vCon can be externally referenced.
+In addition, the location for the referenced vCon MAY be provided.
 The url and content_hash parameters and values are defined in [Externally Referenced Files](#externally-referenced-files).